citp/privacy-policy-historical/m/ma/max/maxmind.com.md

 This Privacy Policy also does not cover how MaxMind customers may treat your information as the use of your information by such parties is governed by the privacy policies of such parties and is not subject to MaxMind's control.

-MaxMind complies with the EU-US Privacy Shield Framework as set forth by the US Department of Commerce regarding the collection, use, and retention of personal information from European Union member countries.
-MaxMind has certified that it adheres to the Privacy Shield Principles of Notice, Choice, Accountability for Onward Transfer, Security Data Integrity and Purpose Limitation, Access, and Recourse, Enforcement and Liability.
+MaxMind complies with the EU-US Privacy Shield Framework and the Swiss-US Privacy Shield Framework as set forth by the US Department of Commerce regarding the collection, use, and retention of personal information from the European Union and Switzerland to the United States, respectively.
+MaxMind has certified that it adheres to the Privacy Shield Principles of Notice, Choice, Accountability for Onward Transfer, Security, Data Integrity and Purpose Limitation, Access, and Recourse, Enforcement and Liability.
 If there is any conflict between the policies in this Privacy Policy and the Privacy Shield Principles, the Privacy Shield Principles shall govern.
 To learn more about the Privacy Shield program, and to view our certification page, please visit <https://www.privacyshield.gov/>.

-MaxMind complies with the US-Swiss Safe Harbor Framework as set forth by the US Department of Commerce regarding the collection, use, and retention of personal information from Switzerland.
-MaxMind has certified that it adheres to the Safe Harbor Privacy Principles of notice, choice, onward transfer, security, data integrity, access, and enforcement.
-If there is any conflict between the policies in this Privacy Policy and the Safe Harbor Privacy Principles, the Safe Harbor Privacy Principles shall govern.
-To learn more about the US-Swiss Safe Harbor and to view our certification page, please visit <http://www.export.gov/safeharbor/>.

 MaxMind treats personal information – which for purposes of this Section 2 means Personally Identifiable Information (as defined in Section 3 below) that are within the scope of the European Union Data Protection Directive, received by MaxMind in the United States from the European Union, and recorded in any form - as summarized below: